 - Their main activities: eating, exploring, visiting and sports.

 - Some feminist critics have ascribed Pooh with gender characteristics.
 Children’s literature critic Maria Nikolajeva argues for a gender-free Pooh.
 The Forest is a ‘pregender’ universe.
 Note that the voice of Pooh, when adapted for television/film is quite high pitched, though narrated by an older male.
 This is both ‘youthful’ and results in a gender-ambiguous character.
-The characters of the Pooh stories can be viewed as a ‘collective protagonist’ (from Jungian thought), with each character representing faults and virtues particular to some adults and some children, but Pooh himself (the hero) has faults and virtues common to children.
 I argue that no character can be genderless because in English we have no gender neutral pronoun.
-(This may be starting to change, with an increasing number of people identifying as non-binary.)
-The characters are ‘sexless’ but I’m not convinced they’ll be read as genderless.
+(This may be starting to change, with an increasing number of people identifying as non-binary or agender.)
+The characters are ‘sexless’ but this does not mean they’ll be read as genderless.
 The archetype of the wise owl, for instance, is always, always coded male.
 It doesn’t really work otherwise, because the realworld counterpart upon which Owl is based is the patriarchal male of academia — a role unavailable to anyone other than the highly educated white man.
 (These characters probably can’t be race free, either.)